 Metal mesh cloches are ideal for young vegetable plants, especially leafy greens.
 You can buy handsome antique replicas, or create simple DIY cloches with chicken wire.
 Sink additional chicken wire over freshly planted bulbs to prevent digging.

 Aluminum flashing works well for wrapping tree trunks, and also prevents squirrels from running up trees.
 Paper bags will enable sunflowers to fully ripen without molestation.

 Old stockings or cheesecloth can prevent squirrels from one of their most infuriating practices: taking a single bite from a ripening tomato, and then abandoning the spoiled fruit.

 Squirrel Decoys, Noisemakers, and Sprinklers

 Fierce resin owls and creepy black rubber snakes seem to populate the garden aisle every spring, giving gardeners the promise of scaring the squirrel out of his wits.
-Faux predators may have some limited effectiveness, but you must provide the animation they lack by moving them around every day.
-Ultrasonic noisemakers and motion sensor sprinklers may give squirrels a start, but rapidly decrease in effectiveness over time.
-As urban animals, squirrels have adapted to live alongside all kinds of noises and other stimuli.
+Faux predators may have some limited effectiveness, but you must provide the animation they lack by moving them around every day, and even with that effort, the squirrels generally catch on.

 Werner, Scott J. et al. Repellent Application Strategy For Wild Rodents And Cottontail Rabbits.
 Applied Animal Behaviour Science, vol 185, 2016, pp. 95-102.
 Elsevier BV, doi:10.1016/j.applanim.2016.10.008